Valarie Atwood - Executive Director/Instructor

 The mother of identical twin girls, she is learning to play the ukulele and loves to sit by the water writing in her journal – the paper kind.

-Amanda is thrilled to be a part of Arts & Minds and looks forward to inspiring students as well as being inspired by them.
+Amanda taught A Cappella Group in the Spring 2017 semester and is thrilled to be a part of Arts & Minds.
+She looks forward to inspiring students as well as being inspired by them.

 Jen Wagnon - Instructor

 Jennifer Wagnon started homeschooling her oldest daughter in 1999.
 Her two daughters have since gone on to be full-time college students, and Jennifer is now homeschooling her son for high school.
 As a military family the Wagnons moved many times while homeschooling, living in a total of 7 states and one other country.

 Jennifer strives to take best advantage of every place they live, absorbing local history and culture while balancing those experiences with solid traditional school work.
 Jennifer studied literature at the University of Oklahoma and has taught a variety of literature and poetry classes in co-ops from North Carolina to Hawaii and in between.
 She has served as a Poetry Out Loud local homeschool coordinator for 4 different competitions.

 Now that she is part of a retired military family that has settled down, she looks forward to seeing students grow their confidence in public speaking through poetry.